nestauk/beis-indicators/notebooks/lab_notes.md

 We could easily change the output indicators by modifying the code in the notebooks.

 There is some repetition and overlaps between the HESA and HE-BCI notebooks because both of them are extracting information from the same website.
-There is much scope for refacto
+There is much scope for refactoring.